 Cities, counties, and the state have been granted the authority to adopt and implement building codes.
 The purpose of a building code is to establish construction and safety minimums that benefit the public and preserve the health, safety, and general welfare of the citizens.

 The state building code applies to the following:

-- Buildings and structures owned by the state or an agency of the state
+- Buildings and structures owned by the state or the state’s agency

 - Cities or counties that have adopted the state building code by ordinance

 - Newly constructed buildings and structures paid for in whole or in part with state-appropriated funds but not owned by the state